ShamaLabUR/DeepVesselSeg4FA/README.md

 ```bash
 ./run_detect_FA_vessels_w_DNN.sh
 ```
 The results will be saved to `./results`.
 This folder will be automatically generated if it does not exist.
 Please see the comments in `run_detect_FA_vessels_w_DNN.sh` for parameter settings.
 The detected retinal vessel maps are saved as PNG images in `./results`.
-The filename `predicted_Img*png` against the corresponding ground truth vessel map available in the folder `./dataset` where the name of the ground truth file is `Label*.png`

 By default, the code demonstrates the vessel detection on the image `./data/datasets/single_sample_from_RECOVERY-FA19/Images_RECOVERY-FA19/Img08_RECOVERY-FA19.tif`, which corresponds to the second image in Fig. 9 in the above mentioned paper.
 The predicted vessel map is stored in `./results/predicted_Img08_RECOVERY-FA19.png`.
 The trained model used for obtaining the segmentation is provided as `./data/pretrained_models/model_8.pth` and corresponds to the model used for generating the results for this image for Table II of the above paper.
 That is, it is the model from the leave-one-out cross-validation procedure that was trained on the remaining 7 images in the RECOVERY-FA19 dataset (see paper for details).